zzyzxlab/tao.js/packages/docs/src/content/intro/motivations.md

 Using the TAO as an architecture thus means it's providing these answers when it comes time to build an Application and add features to it.

-This system, to be effective, should be ubiquitous and able to be leveraged to write all code required to implement the desired Application or System.
+This system, to be effective, should be ubiquitous and have the capacity to write all code required to implement the desired Application or System.
 The ubiquity of JavaScript and its unique ability to run in any execution stack (specifically in clients and servers) made it the obvious choice for an initial implementation to both prove the theory of the